xtralifecloud/node-slate/source/includes/index.md

 }
 ```

-## Search an index
+## Search an index (string query)

-> To search an index, use this code:
+> ElasticSearch provides a quick and easy to use way to search indices.
+It still allows to make complex queries.
+The complete syntax is available [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/query-dsl-query-string-query.html#query-string-syntax).
+To perform a query string, use this code:

 ```cpp
 #include "CIndexManager.h"